IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.1.1.6 Content Creator

-The Content Creator is responsible for the creation and selection of the contents of the reporting session which are the basis of synchronization and collaboration between the subscribing actors.
+The Content Creator creates and selects additional contents in report contexts of the reporting session which are the basis of synchronization and collaboration between the subscribing actors.

 > Note: This actor represents content creation / selection capabilities that may be present in implementation of other actors.
 As such, the Content Creator is required to be grouped with another actor.
 This actor cannot be claimed as a standalone actor.